For 2025, we are putting together a small afternoon Air Display program.

-Several gliders & helicopters will be roaded in for static viewing (civil aircraft are not permitted to land due to Military Aviation Authority ruling) however certain military types are permitted.
+On static display several gliders & helicopters will be roaded in for static viewing (privately owned aircraft are not permitted to land due to Military Aviation Authority ruling which came into force last year) however certain military types are permitted.
 It is hoped the Royal Air Force will again participate to include one of the large transport types from nearby RAF Brize Norton statically as part of the public engagement exercise & potential for military helicopter(s) so stay tuned to this page and our social media

 We welcome the return of Europes only flying example of the DeHavilland Vampire T11.